 Cuisinart vs Kitchenaid Mini Food Processor, who is the best?
-They are too giants in the kitchen appliance sector.
-Both of their food processor are highly rated by users.
+They are both giants in the kitchen appliance sector.
+Their food processor are considered to be some of the best in the industry.
 They are easy to use, small and convenient.
-However, minor differences such as controls, design and color sets them apart.
+However, minor differences such as controls, design and color is what sets them apart.
 Performance wise, they both perform well.
 However, Cuisinart is a bit more intuitive when it comes to usability.
 The Kitchenaid model is a bit more fussy with the control but generally feels a bit more well built.
-This comparison will discuss the difference between these two food processor.
+This comparison will take a deeper look into the difference between these two food processor.

 Cuisinart vs Kitchenaid Mini Food Processor Quick Summary

 |Categories||Cuisinart Mini Prep Food Processor||Kitchenaid 3.5 cup Food Chopper|

 |Colors||Range of Color||Very Large Selection of Color, can match the Mixers.|

 |Thoughts||A easy to use mini food processor.
 The power selector is right there and not fussy.
 However, the issue is the blade, it can get damaged overtime.
 In those case, you need to replace it.||Not easy to use and the lid is frustrating.
 However, they do not have the blade issue that cuisinart have.
 It performs just as well as the cuisinart model.
 My personal choice for this alone.
 I am not paying twice…|

 |Tested Cookware||Cuisinart DLC-2ABC Mini Prep Plus Food Processor Brushed Chrome and Nickel||KitchenAid KFC3516ER 3.5 Cup Food Chopper|